bloominstituteoftechnology/React-Router-Movies/README.md

 ### Add `Save Movie` funcitonality.

-[ ] You will notice there is a 'Saved Movies' component that we are not currently using.
+[ x ] You will notice there is a 'Saved Movies' component that we are not currently using.
 In this step you will add the functionality to save a movie.
 You will need to pass the `addToSavedList` function to the `Movie` component.
 Once you have done that you will need to add a click handler to the save button.

 ### Turn your Saved Movie list into `Link`s.

-[ ] You will need to uncomment lines 29-39 in `Movie.js` to complete this.
+[ x ] You will need to uncomment lines 29-39 in `Movie.js` to complete this.
 Your list of saved movies should be links to the movie itself.
 Study and understand what the `saveMovie` function is doing.

-### [ ] Turn your Saved Movie `Link`s into `NavLink`s.
+### [ x ] Turn your Saved Movie `Link`s into `NavLink`s.